The Divine Mercy NOVENA: Day 8 (Easter Friday)

 “Then why would I be interested?” smirked Satan.

 “Simply put, you need help, and you can’t admit it,” God smiled.
 “Anyway, this person serves as a neutral party.
-They need to feel like they can give advice safely.
+They need to feel they can give advice safely.
 If you don’t like what you hear, you cannot touch them.
 No harm must come to this soul.
 Understood? —I know how you behave when you don’t get your way.”

 “How long can I have this person?”
 Satan hissed.
 “Assuming I say yes?”